 If you’re thinking about taking out the Planning a Family supplementary insurance plan, make sure you take the waiting period into account and take out the cover in good time.
 At the latest when you start planning a family.

+The Ava fertility tracker helps you to get a better understanding of your cycle and identifies your fertile days more easily than other methods.
 You wear the bracelet at night.
 Sensors are used to measure the physiological parameters such as skin temperature, resting pulse rate and breathing rate.
 This way it identifies your fertile days and measures your stress levels, quality of sleep and much more: